luiscolon0426/Zneaker/README.md

     - Within your repo only .js files will show up and can be run

 4. Run your code, change it or select a different file!

+## Installation :minidisc:
+1. Clone CodePocket repo

+2. Install npm using `npm install -g npm`

+3. Navigate to the app file in the repo

+4. Run `npm start`

 ## Dependencies
 | Tool/Library | Version |